-- This EPA focuses on hospital autopsy, from receipt of the chart and consent form, to the generation of an accurate, timely and clinically relevant final report. - This includes performing the external examination, organ evisceration, organ dissection, gross examination including diagnosing any pathology, drafting a preliminary report, ordering ancillary testing when necessary, examining the microscopic slides and drafting the final opinion and report. - This also includes modifying standard autopsy procedures as necessary. - This EPA includes limited autopsies (examples: chest, heart or brain only) but does NOT include pediatric/fetal/perinatal cases. - The observation of this EPA is divided into three parts: initial assessment and preliminary report; organ evisceration; interpretation and final report.
+- This EPA focuses on medical autopsy, from receipt of the chart and consent form to the generation of an accurate, timely, and clinically relevant final report. - This may include autopsies performed for natural deaths in a forensic centre. - This includes performing the external examination, organ evisceration, organ dissection, gross examination including diagnosing any pathology, drafting a preliminary report, ordering ancillary testing when necessary, examining the microscopic slides and drafting the final opinion and report. - This also includes modifying standard autopsy procedures as necessary. - This EPA includes limited autopsies (examples: chest, heart or brain only) and pediatric/fetal/perinatal cases. - The observation of this EPA is divided into three parts: initial assessment and preliminary report; organ evisceration; interpretation and final report.